Lord Hugh Grosvenor: WWI service and death

 He was initially reported as being made a prisoner of war.
-The Times reported a comrade stating that Lord Grosvenor was wounded and his horse killed following a 'gallant charge to draw the fire of the German field batteries'.
+The Times reported a comrade stating that Lord Hugh was wounded and his horse killed following a 'gallant charge to draw the fire of the German field batteries'.
 After the withdrawal of the Life Guards he was believed captured after failing to mount a second horse.
 However, he was later believed to have been killed in action on 30 October 1914 rather than captured as initially thought.

 Having no known grave, he is commemorated on the Menin Gate Memorial, Ypres.

-Family
+Marriage and children

-He married Lady Mabel Crichton, daughter of John Crichton, 4th Earl Erne and his wife, the former Lady Florence Cole, daughter of William Cole, 3rd Earl of Enniskillen, on 21 April 1906.
+Grosvenor married Lady Mabel Crichton, daughter of John Crichton, 4th Earl Erne and his wife Lady Florence Cole, daughter of William Cole, 3rd Earl of Enniskillen, on 21 April 1906.
+They had two sons who each inherited the dukedom:

-Children of Lord and Lady Hugh Grosvenor: